idamariasofie/mildew-detection/README.md

 - [Gender predictor](https://github.com/linx02/genderpredictor/tree/main): For the Readme template/structure and for code.

+- [ImageClassification](https://github.com/nicknochnack/ImageClassification/tree/main): For code and structore on how to clean dataset and remove dodgy images.

 - [Streamlit documentation](https://docs.streamlit.io/): For getting the web app up and running.

 - [Chatgpt](https://chatgpt.com/): For instructions and suggestions on how to tune my model during overfitting.